 No flexibility for auditions.

 If you have an agent or get regular auditions, background work is probably not a good gig for you!
-Cancelling after you’ve been booked on a job is very much frowned upon and cancelling same-day can get you banned from a show.
+Canceling after you’ve been booked on a job is very much frowned upon and canceling same-day can get you banned from a show.

 Once you arrive on set, you will not be able to leave until everyone is wrapped for the day.
 They will not make exceptions for you to leave on an audition – even if it will only take an hour.
 Once you’re in… you’re in.